This easy shrimp stir-fry is ready in about 20 minutes. It's the ultimate weeknight dinner - quick, easy to make, and delicious.

 Cook it over medium-high heat, and don't overcook it.
 You want the vegetables tender-crisp and the shrimp cooked but not overcooked.

-I would not use extra-virgin olive oil or unrefined sesame oil.
-Both have a low smoke point, making them unsuitable for high-heat cooking.
-Note that we use sesame oil in this recipe to finish the dish, not as cooking oil.
+I use avocado oil because it has a high smoke point and a neutral flavor.
+Refined coconut oil is also good.
+Refined sesame oil should be OK, but I would not use unrefined sesame oil.
+It has a relatively low smoke point, making it unsuitable for high-heat cooking.
+We use it in this recipe to finish the dish, not as a cooking oil.

-Don't skimp on the soy sauce.
-Other ingredients that add flavor to this dish are garlic, ginger, red pepper flakes, and sesame oil.
+Don't skimp on the soy sauce!
+Other ingredients that add flavor to this dish are garlic, ginger, sriracha, and sesame oil.

 Serving Suggestions